-Recently, I partook in an introductory Backpacking class with an emphasis in environmental protection aka “Leave No Trace” at our local Wilderness Station here in Middle Tennessee, located in Murfreesboro at Barfield Crescent Park.
+Recently, I partook in a Beginner Backpacking Class with an emphasis in environmental protection aka “Leave No Trace” at our local Wilderness Station here in Middle Tennessee, located in Murfreesboro at Barfield Crescent Park.
 After the class, I decided to share some of the Outdoor Guidelines and Tips that were taught.
 Because while a few of them are taught to us at a young age, it never hurts to go over them again as well as learn some new ones that might just surprise you!

 - First-Aid & Survival Kit.
 Whether you are going on a short hike or a long weekend camping trip, there is never an excuse not to have a first-aid and survival kit with you.
 Being out in nature means you are exposed to the elements-it’s a good idea to be as well prepared as possible.
 There are a lot of things that can happen, it’s never a bad thing to be prepared where as it could mean life or death if you are not.
 REI and many local outdoor-geared shops sell a broad range of survival and first aid kits that are lightweight and easy to carry out on the trail.
 Depending on what your individuals needs are; anything from camping to a one-day hike will help you decide what you need.

 - Travel in small groups.
 This might come as a surprise but smaller groups have minimal effects on the environments where as larger parties have a greater impact.
 If you do go in a larger group, spilt the group into groups of 4-6.

 - Be prepared: This includes, for terrain, hazards, emergencies, extreme weather conditions etc.